jwyamaguchi/cse15l-lab-reports/lab-report-1-week-2.md

 ## Setting an SSH Key

 > Enabling this feature allows you to not have to enter in a password every time you log into the host server using the ssh command.
-Setting up an SSH key is quite complicated so refer to [the Lab 1 write up](images/Lab_1.pdf) for this.
+Setting up an SSH key is quite complicated so refer to [the Lab 1 write up](images/Lab_1.pdf) for this, starting on page 9.

 >  As shown here, logging in using the ssh command no longer requires a password: